BeepBoopHQ/starter-go-bot/README.md

 ## Overview
 A simple starting point for creating a Beep Boop hostable, Go based Slack bot.

-Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
+Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the Beep Boop hosting platform.
 The Slack API documentation can be found [here](https://api.slack.com/).

 ## Assumptions
 * You have already signed up with [Beep Boop](https://beepboophq.com) and have a local fork of this project.